Juliet E. K. Walker

 Juliet E. K. Walker (born 1940) is an American historian, writer, and educator.
-She is a foremost scholar on African American entrepreneurship, her books on Free Frank McWorter and the history of African American business have won various awards.
+She is a foremost scholar on African-American entrepreneurship, her books on Free Frank McWorter and the history of African-American business having won various awards.
 Walker is a professor emerita at the University of Texas at Austin.

 Walker has a B.A. degree from Roosevelt University in Chicago; followed by a M.A. degree at the University of Chicago.
 She received a Ph.D. in 1976 in American history from the University of Chicago, where John Hope Franklin was one of her professors.
 Her postdoctoral studies were at the Radcliffe Bunting Institute's Berkshire Fellowship, and the W. E. B. Du Bois Institute at Harvard University.

-She has written about New Philadelphia, Pennsylvania.
+Walker has written about New Philadelphia, Pennsylvania.
 Free Frank McWorter is her great-great grandfather.